 You may get an error when you try to download and open certain .zip files from Procore.
 For example, you may encounter the error when you download a document extract from the Document Management tool or download bid documents.
-(Note: This error only affects Windows machines.)

 The reason why you may encounter the error is related to how the Windows OS parses the filename and underlying folder structure of a .ZIP file's contents.
 It is a known limitation across all Windows machines that it cannot open a .ZIP file when it exceeds the 260 character filename limit.